 Charleston, SC 29401

 The Yaschik/Arnold Jewish Studies Program was founded at the College of Charleston in 1984 and has enjoyed wide community support, including major gifts from Henry and Sylvia Yaschik, Norman and Gerry Sue Arnold, Jerry and Anita Zucker, Samuel and Regina Shapiro, and Sam Greene.
-The Program currently has four faculty positions, two endowed chairs, an academic major and minor, Jewish Student Union/Hillel, the recently added Zucker/Goldberg Center for Holocaust Studies, an ambitious schedule of community events, and a vegan/vegetarian kosher dining hall scheduled to open in January 2016.
+The Program currently has four faculty positions, two endowed chairs, an academic major and minor, Jewish Student Union/Hillel, two centers of academic excellence: the Zucker/Goldberg Center for Holocaust Studies, and the Pearlstine/Lipov Center for Southern Jewish Culture, an ambitious schedule of community events, and a vegan/vegetarian kosher dining hall, Marty’s Place, which opened in January 2016.

 96 Wentworth Street